nienkedekker/fronteers-2016/README.md

 Within a large team, some people can 'own' specialties: interaction engineers, prototypers, CSS devs, performance analysts..you can have experts on certain topics, but what binds everyone is the appreciation of the HTML/CSS/JS foundation.

 If the team's not contributing to meaningful experiences for the end-user, it's not very useful to talk about standards.
 Don't optimize for the perfect codebase, optimize for making an impact (for the end-user).
 If growing is something you want to do, understanding what you're trying to scale is the most important question.
 Think critically about your craft, standards, and culture.
-Embrace the cracy chaotic work that is frontending!
+Embrace the crazy chaotic work that is frontending!

 =========================================================================================================================================================================